Contact us at 914-666-4665

 Can You Recover From Lyme Disease?
 What to Expect

 Can You Recover From Lyme Disease?
-What to Expect Recovery from Lyme disease is possible—but timelines vary depending on early diagnosis, co-infections, and how symptoms are managed over time.
-Quick Answer: Many patients recover from Lyme disease, especially with early treatment.
-Others improve more gradually, particularly when diagnosis is delayed or symptoms persist after initial
+What to Expect Recovery from Lyme disease is possible Delayed diagnosis and co-infections may prolong illness Persistent symptoms deserve careful reassessment Can you recover from Lyme disease?
+Many patients do recover, especially when Lyme disease is diagnosed and treated early.
+Others improve more gradually, particularly when diagnosis is delayed

 Can You Recover From Lyme Disease?
 What to Expect Read More »